- About Us

 Craig was called to the Bar by the Middle Temple in 2010.

 He undertakes both prosecution and defence work across all areas of the criminal spectrum, including serious drug and violent offences.
-He has particular experience in cases involving young and vulnerable witnesses.

 Cases of Note